London Notting Hill & Portobello Road Walk

 Follow Aubrey Walk round to the right where it turns into Aubrey Road, then take the first road on the right into Campden Hill Square, a lovely residential area.
 Take the first left to walk down alongside the gardens of Campden Hill Square.

 At the end, turn left onto Holland Park Avenue (Map Point 2).
 Walk along here, crossing over Aubrey Road when safe to do so, then turn left into Holland Park.
 The houses in the streets here named Holland Park are some of the most expensive in London and are famed for their size and width (each is 45 feet (14 m) wide) being double fronted and on wide treelined streets.
-The street is popular with celebrities, embassies and wealthy businessmen — once home to (amongst others) Sir Richard Branson and David Beckham and his wife Victoria Beckham.
-Holland Park the street actually consists of three linked roads all of the same name (and in the middle Holland Park Mews) constructed between 1860 and 1880.
+The street is popular with celebrities, embassies, and wealthy businessmen — once home to (amongst others) Sir Richard Branson and David Beckham and his wife Victoria Beckham.
+Holland Park street actually consists of three linked roads all of the same name (and in the middle Holland Park Mews) constructed between 1860 and 1880.

 Follow the first part of Holland Park up and around to the right, then turn right into Holland Park Mews.
 As you come out at the end turn right to walk along another section of Holland Park until you reach the main road Holland Park Avenue.
 Cross over at the pedestrian crossing lights and turn right along Holland Park Avenue, then first left into Princedale Road.
 Turn first left again into Norland Place where you will see a row of lovely terrace houses.